We like Macs, but there are some er, less desirable models in the line up- so

 This post was originally written in March 2017, and since then Apple has updated many of the models- I have updated each of the categories with new recommendations as needed.
 All prices lifted directly from Apple Australia

 This 12 inch machine uses a low power processor, has only 1 USB-C port but has surprisingly long battery life.
 If you need a machine just for presentations it’s fine, otherwise don’t buy.
-Upgrading this machine to be worthwhile is certainly possible, but not economical.
+Upgrading this machine to be worthwhile is certainly possible, but not economical. you should get a decent machine for $1899, instead you get a Core m3 and regret.

 The $2199 model is ok but still hampered with only 2 ports and 8GB RAM.